Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Common search spaces from the literature

 \subsection{Mobile-net search space}

-Factorized hierarchical search spaces, \eg, the Mobile-net search space \citep{tan2019mnasnet}, allow for layer diversity.
-They factorize a (fixed) macro architecture -- often based on an already well-performing reference architecture -- into separate blocks (\eg, cells).
-For the sake of simplicity, we assume here a three sequential blocks (\texttt{Block}) architecture (\texttt{Linear}).
-In each of those blocks, we search for the convolution operations ($\Conv$), kernel sizes ($\KSize$), squeeze-and-excitation ratio ($\SeRatio$) \citep{hu2018squeeze}, skip connections ($\Skip$), number of output channels ($\FSize$), and number of layers per block ($\NLayers$), where the latter two are discretized using a reference architecture, \eg, MobileNetV2 \citep{sandler2018mobilenetv2}.
+Factorized hierarchical search spaces, \eg, the Mobile-net search space \citep{tan2019mnasnet}, factorize a (fixed) macro architecture -- often based on an already well-performing reference architecture -- into separate blocks (\eg, cells).
+For the sake of simplicity, we assume a three sequential blocks (\texttt{Block}) reference architecture (\texttt{Sequential}).
+In each of those blocks, we search for the convolution operations ($\Conv$), kernel sizes ($\KSize$), squeeze-and-excitation ratio ($\SeRatio$) \citep{hu2018squeeze}, skip connections ($\Skip$), number of output channels ($\FSize$), and number of layers per block ($\NLayers$), where the latter two are discretized using the reference architecture.
 Consequently, we can express this search space as follows:

 where \texttt{conv}, \texttt{donv} and \texttt{mbconv} correspond to convolution, depthwise convolution, and mobile inverted bottleneck convolution \citep{sandler2018mobilenetv2}, respectively.